 Don’t Remove Search History

 It’s no secret that search engines use our data for a better user experience.
 While this data is used for marketing purposes, Google also uses it to show the most accurate results.
-For example, you would have noticed that it uses location to show local search results.
+For example, you would have noticed that it uses location to show a local search result page.

 Currency “To” Currency